-To analyze the probability of failure and weight tradeoffs, the probability of failure is fixed to 1.27×10^{-4} , which corresponds to performing three element tests and fifty coupon tests (the nominal values).
-Table 10 shows that if we dispense with element tests, then we will need to put 1% extra weight to achieve to the same probability of failure.
+To analyze the probability of failure and weight tradeoffs, the probability of failure can be fixed to a value and the variation of the weight with number of tests can be explored.
+Here, the probability of failure can be fixed to 1.27×10^{-4} , which corresponds to performing three element tests and fifty coupon tests (the nominal values).
+Table 10 shows that if we want to do away with element tests, then we will need to put 1% extra weight to achieve to the same probability of failure.